So, you plan to charter a sailboat, spend as much time as you can at open sea, and cook on a boat? Don't miss these tips.

-Once you sail, there won't be a chance for you to hop to the store and get something you missing for the meal.
+Once you sail, there won't be a chance for you to hop to the store and get something you are missing for the meal.
 Whether it’s provisions, pans, tools or recipes, you have to make do with what you have until the next time you are at a store.

-Here are the tips we promised that will help you keep organized and get all the things needed before you undock:
+Here are the tips we promised will help you keep organized and get all the things needed before you undock:

 If you can imagine having only 1 dirty pan and the whole kitchen looking like a bomb exploded in it (maybe not that dramatic), preparing everything before boarding is a good idea.
 It's a lot easier to work in the spaciousness of your house kitchen than the boat's.
 By that we mean, chop onion, salad, carrots and everything else you think you'll need at home.

 Bear in mind that groceries like milk, meat, bread, and vegetables need to be restocked whenever possible.